karimbenbourenane/macos-installer/README.md

 /bin/sh -c "$(curl -fsSL ${BASE_URI}/master/configurator)"
 ```

-Paste the above command into a macOS Terminal and execute it to run the installer.

 ## What does it do?

 The `configurator` script does some heavy lifting in setting up a new machine.